Mommy Minute: How to limit screen time

-Between cellphones, tablets and TVs – it’s no doubt kids are getting more screen time.
+(WHTM) — Between cellphones, tablets, and TVs – it’s no doubt kids are getting more screen time.

 But how does too much screen time impact a child’s health, and what steps can parents take to cut back on it?